mariaudem/Twitter-Performance-Risk-Analysis/README.md

 - Critic: Precision audit with severity scoring (1-10)
 - Sorter: Dynamic prioritization across the full report

+The core Python logic is currently kept private.
+If you'd like to dive deeper into the code and see how the Agent Trio is orchestrated, comment AGENT on my LinkedIn post or send me a DM!

 ## Tech Stack
 - CrewAI multi-agent orchestration
 - Groq Llama-3.3-70B (free tier + <€2 paid for rate limits)